IAmAnAlligator/Spring_MVC_messageService/README.md

 ## General Information
-This project is simple Spring Boot message service.
+This project is a simple Spring Boot message service.

 ## Technologies Used